MasterJedi2014/MPMB-UA22CO-Species/README.md

+# MPMB-UA22CO-Species
-This script adds all 7 of the Species from the "Unearthed Arcana 2022: Character Origins" article, excluding those that were superseded or removed in later articles, to the MPMB character sheet.
+This script adds all 7 of the Species from the *Unearthed Arcana 2022: Character Origins* article, excluding those that were superseded or removed in later articles, to the MPMB character sheet.

 This script will allow users to more easily playtest the upcoming revision to D&D 5E.